 Escott M. Reid

-The son of an Anglican parson from Campbellford, Ont., Escott Reid was a Rhodes Scholarship winner from Trinity College, University of Toronto, social science researcher, socialist intellectual, theorist of Canadian neutrality, diplomat and public servant, college principal, and a passionately committed educator.
+Escott Reid was a social science researcher, socialist intellectual, theorist of Canadian neutrality, diplomat and public servant, college principal, and a passionately committed educator.